RSauravR/Simple-Terraform-Script-Make_file/README.md

 ### 1. Clone the Repository

-Clone this repository to your local development environment using the following command:
+Clone this repository to your local development environment.

-  git clone <repository_url>

 ### 2. Initialize Terraform Configuration

 Navigate to the cloned repository directory and initialize the Terraform configuration by running:

-  terraform init
+  `terraform init`

   ![image](https://github.com/RSauravR/Simple-Terraform-Script-Make_file/assets/121216190/edc83de5-97d1-48c6-8367-7285039db93e)

 This command initializes the working directory and downloads the necessary plugins and modules specified in the configuration files.